whint/messagestore-viewer-cf/readme.md

     npm run build:mta
     npm run deploy:cf

+If you face `cf deploy is not a registered command` error then run this command first

+    cf install-plugin multiapps

 After deployment, the application can be tested locally with the destinations enabled through the App Router.
 Install the dependencies once

     cd approuter